-The key decision-makers responsible for meeting the CFP's objectives and requirements, particularly the MSY objective, when setting TACs for 2024 are the European Commission, the Council of European fisheries ministers and the individual Member States.
+The key decision-makers responsible for meeting the CFP's objectives and requirements, particularly the MSY objective, when setting TACs for 2025 are the European Commission, the Council of European fisheries ministers and the individual Member States.
 However, the European Parliament played a crucial role throughout the 2013 CFP reform.
 Despite not having a formal role in the TAC-setting process, Members of the European Parliament can perform a key function in keeping the other decision-makers in check, to ensure that their TAC decisions, and the implementation of the CFP overall, deliver on the commitments made in 2013, and to step in when this is not the case.
-Following its departure from the EU, the UK must now play a crucial role as the EU's key negotiation partner regarding shared stocks, and must negotiate with other coastal states to ensure the sustainable management of shared stocks.
+Following its departure from the EU, the UK now plays a crucial role as the EU's key negotiation partner regarding shared stocks, and must negotiate with other coastal states to ensure the sustainable management of shared stocks.

-Based on the findings of this report, we outline below our key recommendations to all of the above decision-makers, including the UK's devolved administrations.
-While certain recommendations apply primarily to the Commission, the Council and UK negotiators (e.g. regarding TAC-setting) or Member States and the UK (e.g. regarding the implementation of the landing obligation), all decision-makers share a joint responsibility for achieving the objectives of the CFP, the TCA and UK law by:
+Based on the findings of this report, we outline below our key recommendations to all of the above decision-makers, including the UK Government and devolved administrations.
+While certain recommendations apply primarily to the Commission, the Council and UK negotiators (e.g. regarding TAC-setting) or Member States and devolved administrations (e.g. regarding landing obligation implementation), all decision-makers share a joint responsibility for achieving the objectives of the CFP, the TCA and UK law, as well as the requirement to reach Good Environmental Status (GES) under the EU's Marine Strategy Framework Directive (MSFD) and the UK's Marine Strategy Regulations 2010, by:

-Setting sustainable, ecosystem-based fishing limits not exceeding, and preferably well below, scientific advice and restoring stocks in line with the CFP, the TCA and the UK's fisheries legislation; this means:
+Setting sustainable, ecosystem-based fishing limits well below scientific single-stock advice and restoring stocks in line with the CFP, the TCA and the UK's fisheries legislation, as well as the MSFD and Marine Strategy Regulations 2010; this means: